Revenues, welfare and customer services privacy notice

 - other council services to help us carry out the functions that we need this information for, or to protect public funds - for instance, to prevent fraud or in the detection of crime

-- Department of Work and Pensions - the authority administers the allocation of benefit on behalf of the DWP and information will be shared as required to carry out these duties, monitor performance and prevent fraud.
+- Department of Work and Pensions - the authority administers the allocation of benefits on behalf of the DWP and information will be shared as required to carry out these duties, monitor performance and prevent fraud.
 Also to ensure vulnerable customers are effectively managed and information shared between services as appropriate

 - Ministry of Housing, Communities and Local Government to show how we are performing our statutory functions and provide data to enable statistical analysis